The Magnet: Blue and Orange era – 1922–1937

 Blue and Orange covers were introduced, and a growing proportion of stories were written by Hamilton, as he came to see The Magnet as the main focus of his attention.
 By 1927–1930, only a handful of stories were the work of other writers.
 The last substitute story, "Speedway Coker" by M.F.
 Duffy, appeared in issue No.1220, published in July 1931; from then until the paper's end in 1940, Hamilton wrote every Greyfriars story.
 The idea of a series of several linked stories appearing in consecutive issues started to dominate and become the key ingredient of this period, allowing increased complexity of plotting and often stimulating finer writing.
-Most of the best-remembered stories appeared in this period, including the Courtfield Cracksman, Methuselah, Lancaster, and Brander rebellion series, as well as several ambitious travel series to faraway places such as India, China, South Seas, Egypt, and East Africa, which its readers would never see, and in truth most of which Hamilton himself never saw, either.
+Most of the best-remembered stories appeared in this period, including the Courtfield Cracksman, Methuselah, Lancaster, and Brander rebellion series, as well as several ambitious travel series to faraway places such as India, China, South Seas, Egypt, and East Africa, which many of its readers would never see, and in truth most of which Hamilton himself never saw, either.

 Some Hamilton enthusiasts and scholars have suggested that the central years of this era represent a 'Golden Age', a sustained period that saw a consistently high standard in the quality of stories and series, occurring from the late 1920s to the early 1930s.
 Charles Hamilton himself agreed that his best work for The Magnet took place around this time.